ewgRa/ogone/README.md

 $ go get gopkg.in/ewgra/ogone.v1
 ```

-And then mport it with this import path:
+And then import it in your code:

 ```go
 import "gopkg.in/ewgra/ogone.v1"